InboxSDK/InboxSDK/readme.md

 # Implementation Notes

-When the `--single` flag isn't used, two javascript files are created: inboxsdk.js and platform-implementation.js. inboxsdk.js implements the InboxSDK object with the load method.
+When the `--singleBundle` flag isn't used, two javascript files are created: inboxsdk.js and platform-implementation.js. inboxsdk.js implements the InboxSDK object with the load method.
 It triggers an AJAX request for platform-implementation.js which is evaluated and creates a